After a move to Northern Ireland, painter finds light in blackness of birds

 Lindbergh invites viewers to experience her works by looking both at the details and the expanses.
 “The landscapes we inhabit are part of a huge breathing being,” she observes.
 “In the words of Wallace Stevens: ‘Among 20 snowy mountains, the only moving thing was the eye of the blackbird.’ ”

 Theo Ganz Studio, located at 149 Main St. in Beacon, is open Saturdays and Sundays from noon to 5 p.m., and by appointment.
-For more information visit theoganzstudio.com or call 917-318-2239.The Current is a nonprofit supported by its readers; please consider a year-end gift.
+For more information visit theoganzstudio.com or call 917-318-2239.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.